-Draw circles in the air in front of you, inhaling each time you start a circle and exhaling when you complete it, all the while keeping your back and the rest of your body stable on the floor, using your abdominal muscles.
+Draw circles in the air in front of you, inhaling each time you start a circle and exhaling when you complete it while keeping your back and the rest of your body stable on the floor, using your abdominal muscles.

 Keep your chin tucked in.

 This rolling workout focuses on spine articulation, core strength, and balance.
 It massages the back muscles, stimulates circulation, and provides more balance and coordination.

 In Rolling Like a Ball, you start in a sitting position, then bend your knees and bring them together to your chest.
 Lift your feet from the floor, keeping them close to the hips, and rest on your sitting bones.

 Grab your legs near your chin, put your head on your knees, and roll back and forth.
 Your back should be curled and your head tucked in so that you move like a ball.

 The Double Leg Stretch